AaminaShareef/Student-Performance-Dashboard/README.md

 # 🎓 Student Performance Dashboard

-This project showcases a comprehensive and interactive *Excel Dashboard* that visualizes the academic performance of students in *Class 9 and Class 10*.
-Designed to assist educators and stakeholders in gaining clear insights into student progress, attendance, and subject-level performance.
+This project showcases a comprehensive and interactive Excel Dashboard that visualizes the academic performance of students in Class 9 and Class 10.
+Designed to assist educators and stakeholders in gaining clarity on overall performance, attendance, gender comparisons, and subject-level insights.
 ---

 ## 📊 Features

-- ✅ *Interactive Slicers* for filtering by:
-  - Class (9 & 10)
-  - Gender
-  - Performance Level (Top, Average, Poor)
-- 🧮 *Subject-wise Average Marks*
-- 🧑‍🎓 *Top 5 Students by Total Marks*
-- 📉 *Attendance vs gender Comparison*
-- 📌 KPIs for:
-  - Total Students
+🔹 Interactive Dashboard with Slicers (Student.xlsx):

+Allows dynamic filtering by Gender, Class, and Performance Level

+Visualizes Total Marks by Performance Group

+Displays Subject-wise Average Marks

+Clean and responsive layout for easy navigation

+🔹 Static Dashboard (StudentData final.xlsx):

+Overview of Class 9 & Class 10 academic stats

+8+ Data Visualizations including:

+Subject-wise and student-wise performance

-  - Average Attendance
+Attendance comparison

-  - Performance Distribution
+Gender-wise academic and attendance insights

+Clear sectioning of charts for easier interpretation
 ---

 ## 📂 File Structure